-We use facebook , email and other social networks to communicate with each other.
-How do you chat with your buddy in the school’s computer lab without internet connection ?
+We use Facebook, email and other social networks to communicate with each other.
+How do you chat with your buddy in the school’s computer lab without an internet connection?
 Netcat does the magic for you.
-Since Netcat creates almost any kind of connection and is designed to read and write data across both TCP and UDP why not try to set up a simple chat ?
+Since Netcat creates almost any kind of connection and is designed to read and write data across both TCP and UDP why not try to set up a simple chat?
 We need a server and client to connect to our server.
-One of you guys should be the server and he should learn about the -l option which put netcat in server mode.
-Figure 4 shows how to set up the server using netcat in listening mode.
-We will use port 12345 and will specify the port number with -p option.
+One of you guys should be the server and he should learn about the -l option which put Netcat in server mode.
+Figure 4, shows how to set up the server using Netcat in listening mode.
+We will use port 12345 and will specify the port number with the -p option.

 The client needs the server ip to connect to it.
 My server and my client are on the same machine so I use localhost for the hostname.
-The command ‘nc hostname port’ puts netcat in client mode and connects to the specified hostname on the specified port.
-Open a new terminal window and type ‘nc localhost 12345′ like shown in Figure 5.
+The command ‘nc hostname port’ puts Netcat in client mode and connects to the specified hostname on the specified port.
+Open a new terminal window and type ‘nc localhost 12345’ as shown in Figure 5.

-The text you enter in client side is sent to the server when you hit enter and conversely.
-Now that you learned to chat , how about some port scanning ?
-Like a door is for the home the place where people go in and out a port is the place where information goes into and out of a computer.
+The text you enter on the client side is sent to the server when you hit enter and conversely.
+Now that you learned to chat, how about some port scanning?
+Like a door is for the home the place where people go in and out of a port is a place where information goes into and out of a computer.
 Is the port open or is it closed?
-Port Scanning helps us to identify the state of the ports and if they re open it tells us the services that are running on the specific port.
+Port Scanning helps us to identify the state of the ports and if they reopen it tells us the services that are running on the specific port.
 Port Scanning is legal and if you want to protect yourself from it you should learn how to install and use firewalls.
-There a number of programs to perform port scan but we will use netcat to do it.
-Use netcat as a client to perform port scanning.
+There are a number of programs to perform port scan but we will use Netcat to do it.
+Use Netcat as a client to perform port scanning.
 The command is ‘nc -v hostname port’, the -v option stands for verbose and is necessary so netcat can send you output like shown in Figure 7.

 Figure 7- Port Scanning with netcat